YaegerKnight/ml-blog/_posts/2021-09-06-redaction-classification-chapter-2.md

 At the end of the splitting-and-resizing process, I had a little over 67,000 images (of individual pages) to train with.

-## Labelling data with Prodigy
+## Labelling the images with Prodigy

 I had used Explosion.ai's [Prodigy data labelling tool](https://prodi.gy) in the past and so already had a license.
-The UI is clean and everything works pretty much as you'd hope.
-I had some teething issues getting it all working, but [Ines helped me work through those queries](https://support.prodi.gy/t/labelling-a-set-of-images-classification/4608/1) and I was up and running pretty quickly.
+The interface is clean and everything works pretty much as you'd hope.
+I had some teething issues getting it all working, but [Prodigy co-creator Ines](https://twitter.com/_inesmontani) helped me [work through those queries](https://support.prodi.gy/t/labelling-a-set-of-images-classification/4608/1) and I was up and running pretty quickly.

 ![]({{ site.baseurl }}/images/prodigy-interface.png "The interface for image classification looked like this")